 Developers and solo programmers can also use Pebble's SDK, with its Arduino-like abstractions and simple C structure, to take more commanding control of the watch.
 And perhaps, in turn, the world.

-Pebbles currently come in Jet Black, Arctic White, Cherry Red, Orange, and Grey.
+Pebbles currently come in Jet Black, Arctic White, Cherry Red, and Pink.
 All colors worn by ballers who know what time it is.